Road categorization plan

 At the last meeting, the participants of the citizens' council presented their opinions to the college.
 The advisory report (without the administrative response) was sent to the City Council for information in March 2025.

-6. Still to do: The administrative decision-making process -
+6. Completed: The administrative decision-making process - Completion date

 • May 19, 2025: Discussion of the advisory report and the administrative response (appreciation) in the Physical Environment Committee meeting.
 This will include discussion of the Memorandum of Reply to the submitted views.